1601/vaas-reseller-frontend/README.md

-# Frontend Development Environment - VAAS Portal
+# Frontend Development Environment - VAAS Reseller

 This project is set up with Docker for a consistent development environment.
 It leverages React and extensive testing with Cypress.